stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 ***

+<a class="anchor" name="glossary"></a>
-##<a id="Glossary"></a>Glossary of Terms
+## Glossary of Terms

-Property | Description
+Attribute | Description
 :----- | :----- |
 <a id="Account"></a>Account | An **account** is a unique identity within a directory.
 Stormpath does not use the term *user* because it implies a person, while accounts can represent a person, 3rd-party software, or non-human clients.
-Accounts can be used to log in to applications. |
+Accounts can be used to log in to applications.
 <a id="Agent"></a>Agent | An **agent** populates LDAP directories.
-An agent status reflects communication/error state because the agent is communicating with Stormpath. |
+An agent status reflects communication/error state because the agent is communicating with Stormpath.
 <a id="APIKey"></a>API Key | An **API key** is a unique ID paired with a secret value.
-API keys are used by software applications to communicate with Stormpath through the Stormpath REST API. |
+API keys are used by software applications to communicate with Stormpath through the Stormpath REST API.
 <a id="Application"></a>Application | An **application** is a software application that communicates with Stormpath.
-It is typically a real world application that you are building, such as a web application, but it can also be infrastructural software, such as a Unix or Web server. |
+It is typically a real world application that you are building, such as a web application, but it can also be infrastructural software, such as a Unix or Web server.
 <a id="Authentication"></a>Authentication | **Authentication** is the act of proving someone (or something) is actually who they say they are.
-When an account is authenticated, there is a high degree of certainty that the account identity is legitimate. |
+When an account is authenticated, there is a high degree of certainty that the account identity is legitimate.
-<a id="Authorization"></a>Authorization | **Authorization**, also known as Access Control, is the process of managing and enforcing access to protected resources, functionality, or behavior. |
+<a id="Authorization"></a>Authorization | **Authorization**, also known as Access Control, is the process of managing and enforcing access to protected resources, functionality, or behavior.
 <a id="Directory"></a>Directory | A **directory** is a collection of accounts and groups.
 Administrators can use different directories to create silos of accounts.
-For example, customers and employees can be stored in different directories. |
+For example, customers and employees can be stored in different directories.
-<a id="DirectoryAgent"></a>Directory Agent | A **directory agent** is a Stormpath software application installed on your corporate network to securely synchronize an on-premise directory, such as LDAP or Active Directory, into a Stormpath cloud directory. |
+<a id="DirectoryAgent"></a>Directory Agent | A **directory agent** is a Stormpath software application installed on your corporate network to securely synchronize an on-premise directory, such as LDAP or Active Directory, into a Stormpath cloud directory.
 <a id="DirectoryMirroring"></a>Directory Mirroring | **Directory mirroring** securely replicates selected data from one (source) directory to another (target or mirrored) directory for authentication and access control.
 The source directory is the authoritative source for all data.
-Changes are propagated to the target/mirror directory for convenience and performance benefits. |
+Changes are propagated to the target/mirror directory for convenience and performance benefits.
 <a id="Group"></a>Group | A **group** is a collection of accounts within a directory.
-In Stormpath, for anyone familiar with Role-Based Access Control, the term group is used instead of role. |
+In Stormpath, for anyone familiar with Role-Based Access Control, the term group is used instead of role.
+<a id="GroupMembership"></a>Group Membership | A **group membership** is a two-way mapping between an account and a group.
+<a id="AccountStore"></a>Account Store | A **account store** is a directory or group associated with an application for account authentication.
+Accounts within account stores associated with an application can login to that application.
+<a id="AccountStoreMapping"></a>Account Store Mapping | An **account store mapping** is a mapping between a group or directory and an application.
-<a id="IdentityManagement"></a>Identity Management | **Identity management** is the management, authentication, authorization, and permissions of identities to increase security and productivity, while decreasing cost, downtime, and repetitive tasks. |
+<a id="IdentityManagement"></a>Identity Management | **Identity management** is the management, authentication, authorization, and permissions of identities to increase security and productivity, while decreasing cost, downtime, and repetitive tasks.
-<a id="LoginSource"></a>Login Source | A **login source** is a directory or group associated with an application for account authentication.
-Accounts within login sources associated with an application can login to that application. |
 <a id="Role"></a>Role |A **role** is a classification of accounts, such as administrators or employees.
-In Stormpath, roles are represented as groups. |
+In Stormpath, roles are represented as groups.
 <a id="RBAC"></a>Role-Based Access Control | **Role-Based Access Control** (RBAC) is the act of controlling access to protected resources or behavior based on the groups assigned to a particular account.
-RBAC is done using Stormpath groups. |
+RBAC is done using Stormpath groups.
 <a id="RESTAPIdef"></a>REST API | **REST API** is a software architectural style enabling data transfer and functionality using common web-based communication protocols.
-Stormpath provides a REST API for tenants so they can easily integrate Stormpath with their software applications. |
+Stormpath provides a REST API for tenants so they can easily integrate Stormpath with their software applications.
 <a id="Tenant"></a>Tenant | A **tenant** is a private partition within Stormpath containing all data and settings—specifically your applications, directories, groups and accounts.
 When you sign up for Stormpath, a tenant is created for you.
 You can add other user accounts (for example, for your co-workers) to your tenant to help you manage your data.
+For convenience, many companies like to have one tenant where they can easily manage all application, directory, and account information across their organization.*

+{% docs note %}
-For convenience, many companies like to have one tenant where they can easily manage all application, directory, and account information across their organization. **Note:** You must know your tenant when logging in to the Admin Console website.
-There is a "Forgot Tenant" link on the login page if you do not know what your tenant is.  |
+*You must know your tenant when logging in to the Admin Console website.
+There is a "Forgot Tenant" link on the login page if you do not know what your tenant is.
+{% enddocs %}